 I was pretty desperate and hopeless.
 It took a long time but I eventually entered recovery and have never looked back.

 If someone is developing anorexia, often changes in behaviour are noticeable before changes to physical appearance.
-Signs include:
+Common signs include:

 Starvation affects all the body’s organs, including the brain and muscle tissue.
 People with anorexia nervosa often experience physical signs of starvation, which may include:

-Like any eating disorder, anorexia can have long-term physical effects, some of which may be permanent, including:
+Like any eating disorder, anorexia can have long-term physical effects, if left untreated, some of which may be permanent.
+These may include:

 Learn about what to expect from treatment.

-If you'd like paper copies of our resources, you can order them for free below.
+If you'd like paper copies of our resources, you can order them below.

 7 March 2024